SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations
 ============

-:newTerm:`Enumerations` are a way to define multiple related values of a similar kind and to work with those values in a type-safe way within your code.
+:newTerm:`Enumerations` are a way to define multiple related values of a similar kind, and to work with those values in a type-safe way within your code.

 Enumerations in Swift are much more flexible than their counterparts in C and Objective-C.
-Swift enumerations can store associated values of any type along with each member value, in a similar way to unions or variants in other languages.
-Alternatively, enumerations can provide default raw values for each enumeration member, and these raw values can be strings, characters, or any of the integer or floating-point number types.
+Swift enumerations can provide a default raw value for each enumeration member, and these raw values can be strings, characters, or any of the integer or floating-point number types.

-In addition, Swift enumerations can:
+Alternatively, enumeration members can specify associated values of *any* type to be stored along with each different member value, in a similar way to unions or variants in other languages.
+This gives a way to define a common set of related members as part of one enumeration, each of which has a different set of values of appropriate types associated with it.

+Enumerations in Swift are first-class types in their own right.
-* Define computed properties to provide additional information about their values
-* Define methods to provide functionality related to the values they represent
+They adopt many features traditionally only supported by classes, such as computed properties to provide additional information about their values, and instance methods to provide functionality related to the values they represent.
-* Define subscripts to provide access to subscriptable aspects of the associated values they store
-* Define initializers to provide an initial member value
+Enumerations can also define initializers to provide an initial member value;
-* Be extended to expand their functionality beyond their original implementation
+can be extended to expand their functionality beyond their original implementation;
-* Conform to protocols to provide standard functionality of a certain type
+and can conform to protocols to provide standard functionality.

-For more information, see
-:doc:`Properties`, :doc:`Methods`, :doc:`Subscripts`, :doc:`Initialization`,
-:doc:`Extensions`, and :doc:`Protocols`.
+For more information on each of these capabilities, see :doc:`Properties`, :doc:`Methods`, :doc:`Initialization`, :doc:`Extensions`, and :doc:`Protocols`.

 ..
 TODO: this chapter should probably mention that enums without associated values